 3. Trial and Appeal

-If we are unable to resolve your case fairly during mediation and other settlement negotiations, then we will proceed to trial.
-Usually this trial is held before a jury selected by the legal parties.
+If we are unable to resolve our client’s case fairly during mediation and other settlement negotiations, then we will proceed to trial.
+Usually, this trial is held before a jury selected by the legal parties.
 A personal injury trial can last anywhere from a few days to several weeks.
 The injured party carries the burden of proving their case based on a preponderance of the evidence and gets to present its side first.

 After each side has presented their witnesses and evidence to the jury, the judge will instruct the jury on the relevant law so they can begin deciding the case.
 Once a jury returns a verdict, the losing side often challenges the verdict by asking for a new trial.

 In terms of overall timing, the average personal injury case takes 1-2 years to resolve in its entirety.
-However, Crosley Law Firm has settled cases in as little as 3 months.
+However, Crosley Law has settled cases in as little as three months.
 Every case is unique.

 Do you or a family member

 Crosley Law Firm, PC is a professional corporation of trial lawyers focused on representing individuals and families who have suffered serious personal injuries or wrongful death.
 If you’ve been injured, fill out the form for a free consultation, or call 210-LAW-3000.